 Toasts should be reserved for special occasions such as birthdays, wedding, and anniversary receptions, and confined to those present who are key figures in the festivities.
 The main reasons for giving a toast are:

-- To congratulate the person(s) for an accomplishment like having a baby or buying a house cash house buyers.
+- To congratulate the person(s) for an accomplishment like having a baby or buying a house.

 - To offer good wishes to one or more people who about to embark on a venture or personal relationship.

 - To express appreciation for assistance or support by the person the person toasted.

 - To remember someone who may not be present.